-The world loves mobile pockets of awesome, from Mexican empanadas and burritos to Chinese steamed pork buns to, well, yes, actual Hot Pockets.
+The world loves mobile pockets of awesome, from Mexican empanadas and Finnish meat pies to Chinese steamed pork buns to, well, yes, actual Hot Pockets.
 The portability and versatility of them are tailor made for busy humans.

 The pasty falls firmly into this category.
 A pasty, variously pronounced “pah-stee,” or “pay-stee,” but mostly with the nasal flat “a” that makes saying pasty a bit like the braying of a sheep.
 Originally from Cornwall, this is the quintessential lunch of miners.
 And miner brought pasties wherever they went.

 There is an official pasty recipe, both for the dough and the filling.
 The official filling is skirt steak, waxy potatoes, rutabagas, onions and salt and pepper.
 That’s it.
 If this is the filling you want, you can find details for it here.

 But each group of miners created their own pasty recipe as they migrated around the world.
 You can find them in Michigan’s Upper Peninsula, Butte, Montana, Wisconsin and Kentucky.